 What Is OpenVPN?

-OpenVPN is widely regarded to be the gold standard in protocols.
-Developed in 2001, it's open-source, meaning that anyone can access and modify its code.
+OpenVPN is the gold standard in VPN protocols.
+Developed in 2001, it's open-source, meaning anyone can access and modify its code.
 This has created a community of VPN protocol programmers and users who constantly test, update, and improve the protocol.

 How Does OpenVPN Work?

 OpenVPN is very versatile, so there isn't one standard way it operates.
 For instance, the settings can be changed and customized depending on your preference.
 The same goes for when you use OpenVPN via a VPN provider.
 OpenVPN works differently based on the settings and configurations.